Get all the latest data for Santo Domingo

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Banco Central de la República Dominicana (BCRD) It's the Dominican central bank publishing official external-sector statistics including remittances, tourism, and monetary policy.
-We use it to track remittance flows that support household housing purchases in Santo Domingo.
-We also use it to understand the broader liquidity and income backdrop going into 2026.
+Banco Central de la Republica Dominicana (BCRD) - Remittances It's the Dominican central bank publishing official external-sector statistics.
+We used it as a demand signal because remittances directly support housing purchases in Santo Domingo.
+We also used it to ground the broader liquidity backdrop going into 2026.

-Oficina Nacional de Estadística (ONE) ONE is the official statistics agency with primary construction and real estate activity data series.
-We use it to track supply momentum through permits and unit completions in Greater Santo Domingo.
-We also use it to explain why apartment towers dominate and where new supply is likely to land.
+Oficina Nacional de Estadistica (ONE) - Construction Data ONE is the official statistics agency with the primary construction supply series.
+We used it to estimate supply momentum (permits, area, units) in Greater Santo Domingo.
+We also used it to explain why apartment towers dominate and where new supply will land.

-DGII (Dirección General de Impuestos Internos) DGII is the tax authority, making it the definitive source for transaction taxes and closing cost calculations.
-We use it to state the 3% property transfer tax level and how it's computed.
-We also use it to help readers budget closing costs accurately.
+DGII - Transfer Tax Calculator DGII is the Dominican tax authority, the most reliable source for transaction taxes.
+We used it to state the transfer tax level and computation for Santo Domingo transactions.
+We also used it to help readers budget closing costs accurately.

-Registro Inmobiliario It's the official property registration authority where titles are recorded and verified.
-We use it to emphasize that clean title plus correct registration is the real finish line for any purchase.
-We also use it to shape the due diligence checklist for foreign buyers in Santo Domingo.
+Registro Inmobiliario It's the official property registration authority, and titles are the core of legal safety.
+We used it to emphasize that clean title plus correct registration is the finish line for any Santo Domingo purchase.
+We also used it to shape the due diligence checklist.

-Global Property Guide It's an established cross-country property research publisher that cites primary sources and provides comparable metrics.
-We use it to triangulate national price growth and rental yield trends when local city indices are limited.
-We also use it as a second opinion against the official macro picture.
+Global Property Guide - Dominican Republic It's an established cross-country property research publisher that cites primary sources.
+We used it to triangulate national price growth and rental yields when local city indices are limited.
+We also used it as a second opinion against the official macro picture.

-AirDNA It's a widely used industry dataset with consistent methodology for short-term rental metrics across cities.
-We use it to estimate STR occupancy and nightly rate pressure in Santo Domingo.
-We also use it to flag that STR returns depend heavily on building rules and seasonality.
+AirDNA - Santo Domingo Dashboard It's a widely used industry dataset with consistent methodology across cities.
+We used it to estimate short-term rental occupancy and rate trends in Santo Domingo.
+We also used it to flag that STR returns depend on building rules and seasonality.